-All businesses, except partnerships, must file an annual federal income tax return.
-Partnerships file an information return.
-Almost every state levies a business or corporate income tax, though each state and locality has its own tax laws.
-Your tax requirement depends on the legal structure of your business:
+All businesses, except partnerships, must file and pay taxes on any income earned or received during the year.
+Partnerships file an annual information return to report income, gains, losses, and other important tax information.
+Almost every state imposes a business or corporate income tax, though each state and locality has its own tax laws.
+Find out the business income tax requirements in your state or territory.

 Sales and Use Tax